 Largest wren in United States; 7-9 inches long.
-Both sexes with dull, rusty crown, streaked back, heavily spotted breast, tawny-colored sides and belly; wing and tail feathers barred black and white conspicuous broad white stripe over eye.
-No differences between breeding and nonbreeding plumage.
-The tail is not usually held cocked as in most other wrens.
-Juveniles resemble adults but have lighter, smaller chest spots and shorter tails.
-The song is a low, raspy, cha cha cha cha cha, very reminiscent of a car's engine trying to turn over on a cold winter day.
+Both sexes have a dull, rusty crown and a streaked, heavily spotted breast.
+The wing and tail feathers are barred in black, and the eye is covered with a conspicuous broad, white stripe.
+There are no differences in breeding plumage and nonbreeding.
+As with most other wrens, the tail is not held cocked.
+Although they look like adults, juveniles have smaller chest spots and shorter tails.
+It is a low, raspy, cha-cha-cha cha song that sounds very much like a car engine trying to turn on a cold winter's day.

-Upperparts grayish-brown with black and white streaks and spots
+Upperparts grayish brown with black streaks and spots

 Habitat - Distribution

-During wet winters, breeding season begins as early as late February, allowing time for double and sometimes triple broods.
-A young Cactus Wren takes 16 days to hatch and another 19-23 days to fledge; it will remain dependent on the parents for food for approximately 30 days after leaving the nest.
+The breeding season can begin as early as February during wet winters.
+This allows for the possibility of double or triple broods.
+It takes 16 days for a young Cactus Wren to hatch, and 19-23 days for it to fledge.
+The bird will be dependent on its parents for food for about 30 days after it leaves the nest.